Thursday, October 3

 Downtown Rebound – Two Successful New Parks

 Join us for a tour of two key components in Dallas’ downtown revitalization strategy where programming and stewardship go hand-in-hand.
 An urban oasis among the city’s skyscrapers, Belo Garden is a 1.7-acre park filled with flowing bands of native and ornamental grasses, flowers, and trees.
-Conference speaker Mary Margaret Jones of Hargreaves Associates will share her insights about the park’s design along with Todd Awe of Tag Realty Management who will speak about its construction and maintenance.
-Next up, a visit to the two-acre Main Street Garden Park which was designed to be a center for Downtown resident’s myriad activities and outdoor life.
+As you tour this site you will learn about its construction and maintenance from Todd Awe of Tag Realty Management.
+Next up is a visit to the two-acre Main Street Garden Park which was designed to be a center for Downtown resident’s myriad activities and outdoor life.
 Attendees will stroll through the park with conference speaker Dustin Bullard of Downtown Dallas Inc., which maintains the park, and learn about strategies for operations, programming, and lessons learned.

 1.5 LA CES™ professional development hours